sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gavl</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A library for handling uncompressed audio and video data
+Short desc    : A library for handling uncompressed audio and video data
 URL          : http://gmerlin.sourceforge.net/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Gavl is a library for handling and converting uncompressed audio and
+Descript     : Gavl is a library for handling and converting uncompressed audio and
              : video data.
 It provides datatypes for audio/video formats and standardized
              : structures to store the data.
 It supports converting between all formats.
              : Some conversion functions are available in multiple versions (MMX...),